Punktum-dk/epp-service-specification/README.md

 This document is copyright by DK Hostmaster A/S and is licensed under the MIT License, please see the separate LICENSE file for details.

 ### Document History

+- 3.2 2019-07-29
+  - Clarification to [create contact](#create-contact), removed obsolete description of attention field rule for registrants

 - 3.1 2019-05-07
   - Minor update documenting changes introduced in release 3.2.X of the EPP service